shanibjan/e-comm-cart/README.md

 ## 🔒 Input Validation

 ### Product Validation
-- Ensure **name, price, stock, and image** are provided when adding a product.
+- Ensure **name, price, stock, and image** are provided when adding a product validation through formik and yup.

 ### Cart Validation
 - Prevent duplicate products in the cart by increasing/decreasing quantity instead.